Paul the Apostle: Names

 Jesus called him "Saul, Saul" in "the Hebrew tongue" in the Acts of the Apostles, when he had the vision which led to his conversion on the road to Damascus.
 Later, in a vision to Ananias of Damascus, "the Lord" referred to him as "Saul, of Tarsus".
 When Ananias came to restore his sight, he called him "Brother Saul".

-In Acts 13:9, Saul is called "Paul" for the first time on the island of Cyprus – much later than the time of his conversion.
+In Acts 13:9, Saul is called "Paul" for the first time on the island of Cyprus, much later than the time of his conversion.
 The author of Luke–Acts indicates that the names were interchangeable: "Saul, who also is called Paul."
-He refers to him as Paul through the remainder of Acts.
-This was apparently Paul's preference since he is called Paul in all other Bible books where he is mentioned, including those that he authored.
+He refers to him as Paul through the remainder of Acts, except in the accounts of the events that occurred on his way to Damascus, where it is reported that the voice from heaven, and, later, Ananias of Damascus, called him Σαούλ, a Greek transliteration of the Hebrew name (Acts 9:4, 17; 22:7, 13; 26:14).
+Paul was apparently Paul's own preference, since he always refers to himself as Paul in his letters (18 times in the letters generally regarded as written by Paul himself, and 10 more times in the other “Pauline” letters).
 Adopting his Roman name was typical of Paul's missionary style.
-His method was to put people at their ease and to approach them with his message in a language and style to which they could relate, as in 1 Corinthians 9.
+His method was to put people at ease and approach them with his message in a language and style that was relatable to them, as he did in 1 Corinthians 9.

+If Saul/Paul was born a Roman citizen, as is claimed in Acts 22:25-29, his parents, and perhaps their ancestors, must have been Roman citizens as well.
+Hence, he would probably have been given a full Roman name at birth, the tria nomina of praenomen, nomen, and cognomen, with Paulus as his cognomen.
+There is no information about the Roman patron of Paul's ancestors, or the ruler at the time of their enfranchisement, but if Paul's ancestors had been granted Roman citizenship under the auspices of Gaius Julius Caesar, for example, Paul’s full name may have been Γάϊος Ἰούλιος Παῦλος ὁ καὶ Σαούλ, when expressed in Greek, and C. Julius Paulus qui est Saoul, when expressed in Latin.

 Available sources

 The main source for information about Paul's life is the material found in his epistles and in the Acts of the Apostles.
 However, the epistles contain little information about Paul's pre-conversion past.
 The Acts of the Apostles recounts more information but leaves several parts of Paul's life out of its narrative, such as his probable but undocumented execution in Rome.
-The Acts of the Apostles also contradict Paul's epistles on multiple accounts, in particular concerning the frequency of Paul's visits to the church in Jerusalem.
+The Acts of the Apostles also appear to contradict Paul's epistles on multiple matters, in particular concerning the frequency of Paul's visits to the church in Jerusalem, though recent scholarship has challenged the idea that the Paul of Acts and the letters share little resemblance.

-Sources outside the New Testament that mention Paul include:
+Sources outside the New Testament that mention Paul (or at least his writings) include: